WilliamASumner/Chromium-Experiments/README.md

 ---

 ## Interposition
 To implement interposition, we use the [`LD_PRELOAD`](http://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/) trick.
 The idea is to get create a shared library whose function signatures match the desired interposition targets exactly, so that when `ld` looks for a dynamic function, your function gets loaded first.
-To call the original function as if nothing has happened, you can get a handle by using `dlsym(RTLD_NEXT,"binary_function_name")`. _It is important to note that for C++ interposition special attention to generate the exact same mangled needs to be given, and unless your interposing a method declared as `static`, you will need to explicitly pass the `this` parameter so that the original method can access its own data._
+To call the original function as if nothing has happened, you can get a handle by using `dlsym(RTLD_NEXT,"binary_function_name")`. **It is important to note that for C++ functions the exact signature of the target needs to be replicated including namespace and arguments.
+This is due to [name mangling](https://en.wikipedia.org/wiki/Name_mangling).
+C++ methods also require an explicit `this` argument to the original handle, unless you're interposing a method declared as `static`.
+See `chrome\_intercept.cc` for examples of this.**

 ---
 ## Running